jeffreywangzhi/AWS_CodePipeline-IMAGE-CICD/README.md

 3. Following the success of image pushing, the Test stage invokes the test statemachine for testing the updated image in the Test repo.

 **[Production Stage]**
-1. After successfully proceeded all of the above tasks and tests, the Production stage sends a notification via SNS and waits for manual approval to deploy.
+1. After successfully proceeding with all of the above tasks and tests, the Production stage sends a notification via SNS and waits for manual approval to deploy.
 2. After receiving approval from the user, the Production stage begins building and pushing the updated image in Test repo to Production repo.

 ## Modifying Pipeline <a name = "modify"></a> ##